VulcanDthGrip/SMU-Mod-4-Challenge/README.md

 The purpose of this challenge was to develop and deploy a quiz that contained the following:
 1. Several questions and a list of answers to choose from
 2. Points are given when the correct answer is chosen by the user
+3. A progress bar or counter for the progression through the quiz
-3. A timer that countdowns when the user begins the quiz and increments when the incorrect answer is chosen by the user
+4. A timer that countdowns when the user begins the quiz and increments when the incorrect answer is chosen by the user
-4. The total points earned for correct answers are displayed at the end of the quiz
+5. The total points earned for correct answers are displayed at the end of the quiz
-5. If there was a high score, the user can type in their initial into the submission field and will be saved when the user clicks on the save button
+6. If there was a high score, the user can type in their initial into the submission field and will be saved when the user clicks on the save button
-6. The user can choose to go back to the main page and click on High Scores to view a list of the tops scores the their initials
+7. The user can choose to go back to the main page and click on High Scores to view a list of the tops scores the their initials
-7. The user can click on the play again button to begin the quiz again
+8. The user can click on the play again button to begin the quiz again

 The build behind this game is compartmentalized into several categories:
 1. Index